qiushiyan/old-website/content/post/50-years-of-data-science/index.markdown

 [^2]: Here I skipped some discussion related to R as an computing environment, literate programming in `knitr`([Xie 2019](#ref-R-knitr)) and the “tidy data” concept

-[^3]: For now, this section is copied from the original article
+[^3]: this section is copied from the original article